 City of Bethlehem Celebration Fund

-This Fund at LVCF will safely held gifts until the celebration takes place.
+This Fund at LVCF safely held gifts until the celebration took place.
 LVCF is a 501(c)(3) public charity so your gift is tax deductible.
 LVCF accepts many different types of gifts such as checks, credit card payments, appreciated securities and many others.
 Please contact LVCF with any questions about whether the Foundation can accept your gift type.

-Gifts in the form of a check can be made payable to the City of Bethlehem Celebration Fund and mailed to The Lehigh Valley Community Foundation, 840 West Hamilton Street, Suite 310, Allentown, PA 18101.
+Gifts in the form of a check can be made payable to the City of Bethlehem Celebration Fund and mailed Lehigh Valley Community Foundation, 840 West Hamilton Street, Suite 310, Allentown, PA 18101.

 About the 275th Anniversary Celebration